-I am retired as an aerospace software engineer, after working 30 years full-time for a company called Rocketdyne, owned over that period by a succession of corporations: Rockwell International, then Boeing, then Pratt & Whitney.
+I’m a retired aerospace software engineer who’s lived almost his entire life in Southern California (after being born in England, and with excursions in my teenage years to rural and suburban Illinois), where I worked 30 years full-time for a company called Rocketdyne, owned over that period by a succession of corporations: Rockwell International, then Boeing, then Pratt & Whitney.
 Currently it’s owned by Aerojet and known as Aerojet Rocketdyne.
-I wrote, rewrote, and maintained software for the Space Shuttle Main Engines, for the International Space Station power distribution system, and for other projects.
-In addition, for much my career I specialized in process improvement, including statistical process control and process maturity standards established by the Capability Maturity Model Integrated (CMMI).
+I wrote, refined, and maintained software for the Space Shuttle Main Engines, for the International Space Station power distribution system, and for other projects.
+For much my career I specialized in process improvement, including statistical process control and process maturity standards established by the Capability Maturity Model Integrated (CMMI).